Skip to content

 Guy E******* & F*******, P.A Listed by nightspire Ransomware Group

-On June 1, 2026, the ransomware group Nightspire added Guy E******* & F*******, P.A. to its public leak site, confirming that it had exfiltrated internal files from the Florida-based law firm during a ransomware attack.
+On June 1, 2026, the ransomware group Nightspire added Guy E******* & F*******, P.A. to its public leak site, claiming that it had exfiltrated internal files from the Florida-based law firm during a ransomware attack.

 Public reporting indicates the firm’s data appeared on the Nightspire leak portal hosted via ransomware.live.
 The listing states that internal files were taken, although the exact volume and full list of contents have not been publicly detailed.
 No specific victim count for individual clients or employees has been released.
 The incident follows Nightspire’s standard pattern of encrypting systems, exfiltrating selected documents, and then publishing a sample or notice on its leak site when ransom demands are not met.